The Fiddler’s Companion

 DEVIL AMONG THE TAILORS [2], THE.
 Closely related to "Devil's Dream."
 Old‑Time, Breakdown.
 USA; Arkansas, Missouri.
 A Major.
 Standard tuning.
 AABB.
 The title appears in a list of traditional tunes played by Ozark Mountains fiddlers compiled by musicologist/folklorist Vance Randolph, published in 1954.
 Source for notated version: Sam Eads (Dixon, Missouri) [Christeson].
 R.P.
 Christeson (Old Time Fiddler’s Repertory, vol. 2), 1984; pg.
 3. Ford (Traditional Music in America), 1940; pg.
 79.

 DEVIL AMONG THE TAILORS [3], THE.
 English, Jig.
 A Major.
 Standard tuning.
 AABABA.
-The melody appears under this title in Charles and Samuel Thompson’s Compleat Collection of 200 Favourite Country Dances, vol. 3 (London, 1773).
-It also appears in the commonplace book of John Turner (Norwich, Conn.) of 1788.
+The melody appears under this title in Charles and Samuel Thompson’s Compleat Collection of 200 Favourite Country Dances, vol. 3 (London, 1773, No. 95).
+It also appears (as do many of the tunes in the Thompson’s 1773 collection) in the 1788 commonplace book of fiddlers John and William Pitt Turner (Norwich, Conn.).
 Barnes (English Country Dance Tunes, vol. 2), 2005; pg.
 30.

 X:1